MCL Tear Edwardsville, IL

 Pre- and Post-Surgical Rehabilitation

 Pre/post surgical rehabilitation is essential for recovery before and after surgery.
-At Axes Physical Therapy in Edwardsville, IL, we provide customized rehab programs to prepare your knee for surgery by enhancing strength and flexibility.
-Post-surgery, our Edwardsville, IL physical therapists collaborate with you to optimize recovery, emphasizing knee stability and function restoration.
-This comprehensive approach guarantees you can resume your regular activities swiftly and securely.
+At Axes Physical Therapy in Edwardsville, IL, we offer personalized rehabilitation programs designed to prepare your knee for surgery by improving strength and flexibility.
+Post-surgery, our Edwardsville, IL physical therapists work closely with you to enhance recovery, focusing on restoring knee stability and function.
+This comprehensive approach ensures you can return to your normal activities as quickly and safely as possible.

 Edwardsville, IL Physical Therapy for MCL Tears

-Physical therapy in Edwardsville, IL plays a pivotal role in the recovery from an MCL tear, aiming to restore knee function, strength, and mobility.
+Physical therapy in Edwardsville, IL is crucial in MCL tear recovery, aiming to regain knee function, strength, and flexibility.
 At Axes Physical Therapy in Edwardsville, IL, our approach includes:

 • Strengthening Exercises: Strengthening the muscles around the knee for better stability and support.